-Establish a mandatory economy-wide carbon pricing mechanism linked to carbon emissions to raise additional dedicated revenue to fund natural climate solutions.
+2. Establish a mandatory economy-wide carbon pricing mechanism linked to carbon emissions to raise additional dedicated revenue to fund natural climate solutions

 The UK Government has stated its intention to move towards a 'polluter pays' model to fund carbon mitigation after Brexit and the UK's consequent withdrawal from the EU Emissions Trading Scheme (ETS).
-A UK Emissions Trading Scheme is understood to be under development.
-Determining how this mechanism would work in a detailed sense is beyond the scope of this report, but it is clearly an opportunity to close the loop in terms of carbon mitigation if the proceeds increase the revenue available to incentivise carbon sequestration activities in the agricultural and land use sectors.
+Determining how this mechanism would work in a detailed sense is beyond the scope of this report, but it is clearly an opportunity to close the loop in terms of carbon mitigation if the proceeds increase the revenue available to incentivise carbon sequestration activities in the agricultural and land-use sectors.